Skip to main content

 21 mentions Positive Neutral Negative

-The music in the game receives high praise for its quality and fitting style, particularly in the main menu and during gameplay, with many users highlighting its creativity and effectiveness in enhancing the overall experience.
+The music in the game receives high praise for its quality and fitting themes, particularly in the main menu and during gameplay, with many users highlighting its creativity and effectiveness in enhancing the experience.
 However, some players note the limited amount of music available, suggesting that while the existing tracks are enjoyable, the game could benefit from a more extensive soundtrack.
 Overall, the music is considered one of the game's stronger aspects, contributing positively to its atmosphere.

 • “I love the game’s musical score on the game’s opening screen and as I shift through the game menus.”